-

 ii) Prior consultation may be adopted for contracts which value is below € 150,000; and

-iii) Public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue, when the respective conditions are met) without notice in the OJEU may be adopted for contracts which value is below the European thresholds (€ 5,382,000).c) For other types of contracts:
+iii) Public tender or limited tender with prior qualification (or negotiated procedure or competitive dialogue, when the respective conditions are met) without notice in the OJEU may be adopted for contracts which value is below the European thresholds (€ 5,338,000 or, from January 2026 onwards, € 5,404,000).

 i) Direct award may be adopted for contracts which value is below € 50,000; and

-ii) Prior consultation may be adopted for contracts which value is below € 100,000.For contracting authorities in the utilities sector, regardless of the general application of the public procurement principles to all contracts carried out by those entities, the European thresholds apply, which means that contracts are subject to public procurement rules when the respective value equals or exceeds the European thresholds, which are currently as follows:
+For contracting authorities in the utilities sector, regardless of the general application of the public procurement principles to all contracts carried out by those entities, the European thresholds apply, which means that contracts are subject to public procurement rules when the respective value equals or exceeds the European thresholds, which are currently as follows:

-a) For provision of services, supply of goods or lease of goods contracts: € 443.000,00;
+a) For provision of services, supply of goods or lease of goods contracts: € 432,000 (from January 2026 onwards);

-b) For public works contracts: € 5,382,000; and
+b) For public works contracts: € 5,404,000 (from January 2026 onwards); and

-c) For service contracts for social and other specific services: € 1,000,000.Finally, all public works concession contracts and all public service concession contracts, as well as companies’ incorporation contracts (the latter except in case of contracting entities in the utilities sector), fall within the scope of the PCC, regardless of their value.
+Finally, all public works concession contracts and all public service concession contracts, as well as companies’ incorporation contracts (the latter except in case of contracting entities in the utilities sector), fall within the scope of the PCC, regardless of their value.

-To determine the value of a contract, article 17(1) of the PCC states that “the value of the contract to be awarded corresponds to the maximum economic benefit which may be obtained by the awardee with the performance of all the services constituting its object”.
+To determine the value of a contract, Article 17(1) of the PCC states that “the value of the contract to be awarded corresponds to the maximum economic benefit which may be obtained by the awardee with the performance of all the services constituting its object”.
 This would include the price paid by the awarding entity, the value of any compensation to be paid to the awardee, as well as the value of any other advantage that comes with the execution of the contract, that may be considered as a form of compensation benefiting the awardee.
 For example:

 a) In the case of public works contracts, the total value of the contract includes the price of the works, considering the value of any services or goods allocated to the contractor by the awarding entity; and

-b) In framework agreements and dynamic purchasing systems, the value of the contract corresponds to the total of all contracts that can be signed under it;
+b) In framework agreements and dynamic purchasing systems, the value of the contract corresponds to the total of all contracts that can be signed under it.

 The difference between the base-price and the total value of the contract resides on the fact that the former take into account only the total price to be paid by the awarding entity to the awardee.